hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 - On clicking 'Save', the entity will be created

-- You can add the newly created entity to the existing node, or you can edit the newly created entity
+- You can add the newly created entity to the existing node, or you can edit the newly created entity.